-18. The CPD is responsible for ensuring that the procurement policies and procedures governing the RDVRP are fully and successfully applied to the contracting of goods, works and services related to the Action Plan of Activities.
+- 18. The CPD is responsible for ensuring that the procurement policies and procedures governing the RDVRP are fully and successfully applied to the contracting of goods, works and services related to the Action Plan of Activities.
 These policies and procedures are detailed in Section 4 of the GoSVG RDVRP's Operation Manual.
-In addition to ensuring that the procurement policies and procedures are respected, the CPD is also responsible for ensuring that none of the proposed activities to be financed under the Action Plan of Activities are on the negative list of activities ineligible for financing, as identified in the RDVRP Financing Agreement.

-19. Using the proceeds allocated to Disbursement Category 2, the Action Plan of Activities will finance a combination of critical imports and emergency civil works and associated services.
+In addition to ensuring that the procurement policies and procedures are respected, the CPD is also responsible for ensuring that none of the proposed activities to be financed under the Action Plan of Activities are on the negative list of activities ineligible for financing, as identified in the RDVRP Financing Agreement. - 19.
+Using the proceeds allocated to Disbursement Category 2, the Action Plan of Activities will finance a combination of critical imports and emergency civil works and associated services.
 Per the World Bank's review of procurement methods and prior review thresholds for OECS countries the following standard thresholds for procurement methods and the respective prior reviews will govern the procurement activities associated with the Action Plan of Activities.
 However, upon triggering the component, there is the possibility that higher procurement thresholds could be applied.

 Expenditure Category Contract Value (Threshold) US\$ Thousands Procurement Method Contracts Subject to Prior Review

 1. Works

 >1,500 ICB All

 150-1500 NCB First Contract & all >750

 <150 Shopping First Contract

 Regardless of Value Direct Contracting All

 2. Goods

 >150 ICB All

 50-150 NCB First Two Contracts

 <50 Shopping First Contract

 Regardless of Value Direct Contracting All

 3. Consulting Se rvices

 3.1 Firms >100 QCBS, QBS, FBS, LCS All Contracts

 <100 QCBS, QBS, FBS, LCS, First Contract

 CQS

 Regardless of Value Single Source All

-3.2 Regardless of Value Comparison of 3 CVs ToR
+3.2 Regardless of Value Comparison of 3 CVs TOR

 Individuals

 - 20. In order to expedite the procurement of critical imports, the services related to the preparation and management of civil works contracts, and of contractors responsible for the execution of the emergency sub-projects, the CPD will pre-qualify -on an annual basis- vendors and contractors and the short-lists of consultants to provide the services related to the preparation of the final bidding documents and the supervision of the emergency sub-projects.
 The notices of Request for Expression of Interest (consultants & contractors) and the short-listing of consultants are included in Appendix VI. - 21.
 The pre-qualification of vendors and contractors and the short-listing of consultants will take place before the beginning of the annual hurricane season and will be redone annually. - 22.
 The information contained within the notices will be informed by the contents of the draft Action Plan of Activities Procurement Plan.
-The draft Action Plan of Activities Procurement Plan is presented in Appendices II and III 14 and is organized as follows:
+The draft Action Plan of Activities Procurement Plan is presented in Appendices II and III and is organized as follows: - a.
+Critical Imports - i.
+Tentative list of goods, materials, and equipment as well as their expected unit costs, anticipated quantity and generic technical specifications; - ii.
+List of identified suppliers/vendors that have sufficient capacity to supply the identified critical imports; and - iii.
+Description of procurement methods and supporting procurement documents that the PCU will use.

-14 The final Action Plan of Activities procurement plan will only be finalized following the occurrence of an event due to the demand and event driven nature of Component 3.
+&lt;sup>18 The final Action Plan of Activities procurement plan will only be finalized following the occurrence of an event due to the demand and event driven nature of Component 3.